-Senate Testimony
+Senate Release Senate Testimony Assmebly Testimony

-Assembly Release

-Assembly Testimony

-TRENTON - New Jersey Education Commissioner William L. Librera presented to the Senate budget committee the details of an education spending plan that finances Governor James E. McGreevey's commitment that education is the cornerstone of his administration.
+TRENTON - New Jersey Education Commissioner William L. Librera presented to the Assembly Budget Committee the details of an education spending plan that finances Governor James E. McGreevey's commitment that education is the cornerstone of his administration.

-"In recognition of the very high priority given to education by Governor McGreevey, we are including in the FY 2003 budget \$6.6 billion in direct aid to the state's schools," Commissioner Librera said in the first of two days of testimony before Senate and Assembly budget committees.
+"In recognition of the very high priority given to education by Governor McGreevey, we are including in the FY 2003 budget \$6.6 billion in direct aid to the state's schools," Commissioner Librera said in the second of two days of testimony before Senate and Assembly committees.

-State aid for local school districts - the single largest item in the state budget - represents one-third of state spending for the fiscal year starting July 1, Dr. Librera told the Senate Budget & Appropriations Committee.
+State aid for local school districts - the single largest item in the state budget - represents one-third of state spending for the fiscal year starting July 1, Dr. Librera told the Assembly committee.